Ioannis Dimakopoulos (basketball): Professional career

 On 7 September 2017, Dimakopoulos signed with the Greek club Kolossos Rodou.
 Two weeks later, he was released from the club for "personal reasons".
 The following month, he had a two-game stint with Panionios.
 In December 2017, he joined Spanish club Baskonia B.

 For the 2018–19 season, Dimakopoulos played for Apollon Patras.
 He then played for AEL Limassol in Cyprus in 2019–20.

 On 23 December 2020, Dimakopoulos signed with Aris Leeuwarden of the Dutch Basketball League for the season restart in January 2021.

 For the 2021–22 season, Dimakopoulos played for Spanish club Almansa.

 In June 2022, Dimakopoulos joined the Eastern Mavericks of the NBL1 Central in Australia.
 He averaged 19.2 points per game.

 For the 2022–23 season, Dimakopoulos had a one-game stint with MBK Handlová in Slovakia before playing 14 games for UBSC Graz in Austria between 2 October and 29 December.
 He joined Spanish club Albacete Basket in January 2023.

 On 8 March 2023, Dimakopoulos signed with the Joondalup Wolves in Australia for the 2023 NBL1 West season.
 He helped the Wolves reach the grand final, where they lost 86–80 to the Geraldton Buccaneers despite Dimakopoulos' 10 points, nine rebounds and five assists.
 In 14 games, he averaged 11.43 points, 7.36 rebounds, 4.14 assists and 1.21 blocks per game.

 On 6 December 2023, Dimakopoulos signed with the Perth Redbacks for the 2024 NBL1 West season.

 In October 2024, Dimakopoulos had a four-game stint with AM Ikaroi Trikalon of the Greek A2 Basket League.

 Dimakopoulos joined the East Perth Eagles for the 2025 NBL1 West season.
+He re-joined the Eagles for the 2026 NBL1 West season.